beatrix-chan/rootFinding-numericalMethods/README.md

 ***

+> [!NOTE]
-> This repository is created to easy the process of collecting results for IFY Computer Science Formative 5 and Summative Assessment 1.
+> This repository is created to easy the process of collecting results for IFY Computer Science Formative 2 and Summative 1.

 ***